TimOsahenru/dev-locate/README.md

 # Welcome to dev-locate
-A platform where developers can signup with their projects on display and hiring managers can make searches of developers based on location, year of experience, tech stack or any other search query.
+A platform where developers can sign up with their projects on display and hiring managers can make searches of developers based on location, year of experience, tech stack or any other search query.

+# Setting up a virtual environment
+The following process describes how to set up a virtual environment before install the dependencies used for this projects
++ `python -m venv venv` to create a virtual environment
++ `venv\Scripts\activate` to activate the virtual environment

 # Install requirements
 + Django. `pip install django` version 4.1 was used for this project